FirstHR

 What You Do NOT Need for 1099 Contractors

 Unlike W-2 employees, contractors do not require: Form I-9 (employment eligibility verification), Form W-4 (tax withholding), state new-hire reporting, workers' compensation coverage, or enrollment in your benefits plan.
 Providing any of these to a contractor can be evidence of an employment relationship.
-The new hire paperwork guide covers the full W-2 employee paperwork requirements for comparison.

 I built FirstHR with contractor document management as a core feature.
 The platform collects W-9 forms and contractor agreements via e-signature, stores them securely with an audit trail, and organizes contractor records alongside employee records.
 For a small business owner managing both W-2 employees and 1099 contractors, having everything in one system prevents the "I cannot find the W-9 at tax time" scramble that happens every January.